axeldima10/axeldima10.github.io/content/en/authors/admin/_index.md

 ---
 # Display name
-title: Axel-Cleris G.
+title: Axel DIMA G.

 # Full name (for SEO)
-first_name: Axel-Cleris
+first_name: Axel
-last_name: Gailloty
+last_name: DIMA GANMO

 # Is this the primary user of the site?
 superuser: true